 CREATE INDEX idx_orders_metadata ON orders USING GIN (metadata jsonb_path_ops);

-SELECT * FROM orders WHERE metadata @> '{"priority": "high"}';Choose MySQL when you need:
+SELECT * FROM orders WHERE metadata @> '{"priority": "high"}';When would you choose MySQL over PostgreSQL?

 - Simpler operational model